Dyson Big Ball Multi Floor Review

 We give pet hair its own testing metric for those with furry friends in mind.
 For our testing, we tirelessly first weighed out exactly 50 grams of pet hair that was generously donated to us by a local groomer.
 We then spread the hair on the carpets and floors we used for the previous testing.
 Then we weighed out the hair, determining what percentage was vacuumed and how much was left behind.
 Pet hair performance accounts for 10% of each product's overall score.
 Read on to see how well the Dyson Multi Floor performed in our pet hair tests.

 The Dyson Big Ball Multi Floor vacuumed up a whopping 98.20% of pet hair!
 It only left behind 4.91 grams of pet hair on our high pile carpet after just four passes — quite impressive compared to others in our lineup.
 To put that in perspective, we only saw a few strands of hair here and there.
-This vacuum could easily compete with an upright any day in our pet hair tests.
+This vacuum could easily compete with the best upright vacuum any day in our pet hair tests.
 Thanks to this model's effective and adjustable brush roller, it was able to not only suction but also grab the fine pieces of hair.
 We highly recommend this canister vacuum for pet owners.

 Should you buy the Dyson Big Ball Multi Floor?